Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Hamiltonian Monte Carlo

 \section{Hamiltonian Monte Carlo}

-We consider a probability target measure $\pi$ on $\Theta\subset\mathbb{R}^d$ with density, also denoted $\pi$, against the Lebesgue measure, written as $\pi(\theta)\propto \exp\{-U(\theta)\}$, where $U$ is a continuously differentiable function called the potential function.
-HMC \citep{neal2011mcmc} aims at sampling from $\pi$ by augmenting the target distribution with an auxiliary variable $v\in\mathbb{R}^d$, referred to as momentum variable (as opposed to $\theta$ being called the position), distributed according to a $d$-dimensional Normal distribution, $\mathcal{N}(\cdot\mid 0, M)$.
-Thus, HMC samples from the joint $\pi(\theta,v) = \pi(\theta)\mathcal{N}(v\mid 0, M)$, which marginal chain in $\theta$ is the distribution of interest.
-We refer the reader to \cite{betancourt2018conceptual} for a discussion on HMC and the choice of other momentum distributions.
+Consider a probability measure $\pi \in \mathbb{M}_1^+$ with continuously differentiable log-density on $\mathbb{R}^d$, and let $\widetilde{\pi}$ denote an unnormalized and tractable version of $\pi$.
+HMC \citep{neal2011} generates a Markov chain on an augmented parameter space $(\theta, v)$ where $v\in\mathbb{R}^d$ is an auxiliary momentum variable (as opposed to $\theta$ being called the position) independent of $\theta$ and distributed according to a $d-$dimensional normal distribution, $\mathcal{N}(0, M)$.
+The positive definite matrix $M \in \mathcal{S}^{++}(\mathbb{R}^d)$ is referred to as the mass matrix.
+We refer the reader to \cite{betancourt2018} for a discussion on the choice of other momentum distributions.
+The Hamiltonian is then defined as the unnormalized negative log-version of the joint $\pi \otimes \mathcal{N}(0, M)$, namely